YouHusam/hanx.js/README.md

 Please note that this is still a work in progress.

-HAPI.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Hapi](http://hapijs.com/), and [AngularJS](http://angularjs.org/) based applications.
+HAPI.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [PostgreSQL](http://www.postgresql.org/), [Node.js](http://www.nodejs.org/), [Hapi](http://hapijs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, help developers use better practices while working with popular JavaScript components, and to eliminate the limits of the MEAN stack.

-MongoDB will be replaced soon with PostgreSQL DB for better performance.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
-* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
+* PostgreSQL - [Download & Install PostgreSQL](http://www.postgresql.org/download/), and make sure it's running on the default port (27017).
 * Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages.
 Make sure you've installed Node.js and npm first, then install bower globally using npm:

 ```bash